MomSweetMom/Veripad/README.md

 ## VERIPAD NOTES
-All of the info below is subject to change as being based on my currnet understanding and gathering.
-Above all, discussion and idea exchange are key for successful innovation initiative.
+All of the info below is subject to change as being based on my current understanding and gatherings.
+Above all, discussion and idea exchange are key for successful innovation initiatives.

 ### 1. Vision
 From Veripad One Pager